NCPlyn/ProtogenHelmet-ESP32/ProtoESP-Controller/readme.md

 - In `src/main.cpp`:
   - Change `visorType` definition for the display you have (WS2812 or MAX72XX)
   - Change `MAX72xx_DEVICES` or `visorLedsNum` to the correct amount of matrices/LEDs connected
+  - Change `HARDWARE_TYPE` accordingly if your matrices are flipped or mirrored
   - Change `FADESTEPS` to the amount of steps to fade between frames (0 to disable - good for frames with <100ms)
   - Change `earPresent` if you're or not using ear LEDs
   - Change `blushPresent` if you're or not using blush LEDs (set `useRGBblush` to true if they are RGB and not GRB, for ear and visor color: `setup():FastLED.addLeds...`)